hyperledger/fabric-sdk-node/test/ts-scenario/README.md

 ## Running the Tests
-The tests are run at a high level within the `/build` directory using the main `test.js` gulp file, or the npm script:
-- To run the test using gulp, issue the command `gulp run-test:ts-cucumber`.
-- To run the test using npm script, issue the command `npm run test:ts-cucumber`.
-Both commands will run all feature files located within `/test/ts-scenario/features`.
+To run the tests, issue the command `npm run test:ts-cucumber`, which will run all feature files located within `/test/ts-scenario/features`.

 It is possible to run a single feature file by using the command `npm run test:ts-cucumber-tagged`.
 It is important to modify the `package.json` file to make sure the correct tag is being run if you want to do this.